rohanmaity123/docs/docs/admin-dashboards/flask-dashboard-dashkit-pro.md

 ### [Dashkit UI PRO](https://cssninja.io/themes/dashkit)

 **[Dashkit](https://cssninja.io/themes/dashkit)** comes bundled with Bulkit as a dashboard starter kit.
 It offers some original styles and also a catchy user profile.
-Design has been thought to give the best possible experience either on mobile and on desktop.
+The design has been thought to give the best possible experience either on mobile and on desktop.
 Dashkit uses the Bulkit theming system, so you can change all colors in a breeze. **[Dashkit](https://cssninja.io/themes/dashkit)** also uses some of Bulkit components.
 You can add more or remove those that you don't need.

 <br />

 ### [Bulma Css](https://bulma.io/)

-Bulma is a free, open source CSS framework based on Flexbox and built with Sass.
+Bulma is a free, open-source CSS framework based on Flexbox and built with Sass.
 It's 100% responsive, fully modular, and available for free.

 <br />